 What’s the Most Challenging Part of AI?
-The Answer in 2019 May Surprise You
+The Answer May Surprise You

 I travel a lot for work, and one of the most rewarding parts of travel is meeting with customers and listening to their stories.
 Very often I’ll hear a story that offers particular insight into the state of the industry – and that I want to share with you in my blog.